 • Including the student voice in curriculum design and enhancement – Nina de Winter, Executive Committee Member, European Students’ Union (ESU)

-The webinar will be of interest to institutional leaders, academic staff, researchers, students and policy makers interested in learning and teaching, as well as other stakeholders in higher education.
+The webinar was of interest to institutional leaders, academic staff, researchers, students and policy makers interested in learning and teaching, as well as other stakeholders in higher education.

 To learn more about EUA’s Learning & Teaching activities, and to get the most out of this webinar, visit our Learning & Teaching webpage, follow #EUALearnTeach and/or join the LinkedIn group Learning & Teaching in European Higher Education.